Bred as a herder and guard dog in France, the Briard temperament is loyal, fearless, and protective.

 Briard Temperament and Personality

 Briard dogs are known as a “heart wrapped in fur.”
 They are a devoted breed who love to be around their humans.
 Their perfect day is following you around the house followed by a nap on the couch.

 The Briard dog is a playful and loving companion.
 They are protective of children and have even been known to “defend” them when they are being disciplined from the parents!

-If a Briard is raised with other dogs or pets, they will get along well.
-But, they do have a strong prey drive, so training is required to avoid chasing small animals.
+Briards tend to be territorial with other dogs.
+However, if you raise your Briard with other dogs or pets, they will get along well.
+But Briards do have a strong prey drive, so training is required to prevent their chasing small animals.